gvwilson/sdxjs/src/unit-test/index.md

 The next version of our testing tool solves the first two problems in the original by putting the testing machinery in a class.
 It uses the [% i "Singleton pattern" "design pattern!Singleton" %][% g singleton_pattern %]Singleton[% /g %][% /i %] [% g design_pattern %]design pattern[% /g %]
-to ensure that only one object of that class is ever created <cite>Osmani2017</cite>.
+to ensure that only one object of that class is ever created [% b Osmani2017 %].
 Singletons are a way to manage global variables that belong together like the ones we're using to record tests and their results.
 As an extra benefit,